zopanix/docker_factorio_server/README.md

 #### Factorio
 See [factorio's site](http://www.factorio.com)
 #### Docker image
+* Added possibility to add the no-auto-pause option
 * Added possibility to allow commands in game
 * Automatically takes latest save or autosave. when restarting the container.
 * Added possibility to change default autosave interval